 To make the smoothie vegan, use vegan yogurt.

-Milk – I use whole milk (full-fat milk) to make this recipe as it makes my smoothie rich and creamy but to make it healthier, you can use low-fat or skim milk too.
+Milk – I use whole milk (full-fat milk) to make this delicious smoothie recipe as it makes my smoothie rich and creamy but to make it healthier, you can use low-fat or skim milk too.

 Use plant-based milk like soy milk, coconut milk, almond milk, oat milk, etc for a vegan smoothie.